 Beaches, elephants, exotic fruits and scrumptious foods—Thailand will enthrall young jet-setters as a first foray into Asia.
 Like many cities in the region, Bangkok, with its 14 million residents, is a bustling metropolis.
 After a couple days of exploring markets, temples and the Grand Palace, you’ll be ready to move onto other areas.
 Chiang Mai in the north is a popular destination for its foodie scene and cooking classes as well as the reputable Elephant Nature Park.
 Elephants are, sadly, mistreated throughout the country for tourism, so choosing a responsible and humane elephant encounter (which means no riding) is really important.
 Elephant Hills camp in the Khao Sok National Park down the coast is also a great option; follow it up with beach time at Ya Noi.
 Though they’re a bit of a splurge, we’re partial to the all-villa Six Senses Ya Noi for seclusion and serenity.

-This rising-star wine region has plenty of fabulous vino and food for grownups, but still proves kid-friendly with several farms worth visiting and a walkable downtown square and park.
+This rising-star wine region in California has plenty of fabulous vino and food for grownups, but still proves kid-friendly with several farms worth visiting and a walkable downtown square and park.
 Consider renting Hammersky Vineyards’ gorgeous farmhouse or booking a suite at the four-room Inn Paradiso.
 Hit up a few wineries, such as Justin and Daou, as well as farms like Limerock Walnut Farm and Negranti Creamery for scrumptious sheep’s-milk ice creams (they’ll let you pet the ewes too, if you ask nicely).
 The downtown playground is fantastic for kids to run off energy.
 Follow it up with poached pear salad and lentil tacos at Thomas Hill Organics, just a stone’s throw away, and great design finds at the Paso Robles General Store.

-Bridging both Western and Eastern Europe, this southern Polish city has at its heart a well-preserved medieval town with cathedrals, churches and castles.
+Bridging both Western and Eastern Europe, Krakow in southern Poland has at its heart a well-preserved medieval town with cathedrals, churches and castles.
 While there’s plenty of history to absorb, the city is also relaxed and manageable to explore with a toddler.
 Make a game out of climbing up the tower at Saint Mary’s Basilica to hear the trumpeter play, a 700-year-old tradition that’s still going strong.
 Or visit Wawel Castle to see the statue of Smok the dragon, a character from Polish folklore.
 Book one of the few luxury apartments at Kanonicza22, where you’ll feel like aristocracy yourself.
 (Note: Since the property is operated as apartments, there isn’t a formal reception or concierge, but staff is helpful.)
 For the ultimate toddler thrill, take your tot on a horse-driven carriage ride around the Old Town.

 Want to save all the great intel and tips you are finding on Ciao Bambino?
 My Trip Planner allows you to bookmark articles, family-friendly hotel reviews, and family vacation packages.
 Simply click the heart icon on anything you want to save.
 Site registration is required to get started.
 Happy planning!